- Times Higher Education: "What keeps university staff awake at night: The social scientist"

-Brooke Erin Duffy's latest book, (Not) Getting Paid to Do What You Love: Gender, Social Media, and Aspirational Work, was published this summer by Yale University Press.
-You can read some coverage here:
+Some recent coverage of (Not) Getting Paid to Do What You Love: Gender, Social Media, and Aspirational Work

 - I was featured on an episode of Innovation Hub with Kara Miller about "Diving Into the Aspirational Economy."